Challenging the comments of Jews for Judaism

 Jews for Judaism, an "anti-missionary" group, has a website that exists solely to debunk Yeshua (whom they keep referring to as "Jesus"), and to make Christianity and Messianic Judaism sound like evil cults trying to force Jews to convert.
 Among the hateful rhetoric on their site are various allegations and opinions designed to make one doubt the validity of Yeshua and the entire new Covenant.
 Below are just a few of their various assertions.

 We would like to make it known upfront that we are not defending Christianity; but rather, YHWH and His Son Y'shua.
-Christianity is off the mark in that they have taken the Name of our Savior, along with the dates of His birth, death and resurrection and ignored His commanded Seventh Day Sabbath and the Feasts in order to come up with their own "holy days" - both of which are steeped in paganism.
+Christianity is off the mark in that they have taken the Name of our Messiah, along with the dates of His birth, death and resurrection and ignored His commanded Seventh Day Sabbath and the Feasts in order to come up with their own "holy days" - both of which are steeped in paganism.

 Rabbinic attacks on the Resurrection, and seeing anti-Semitism in the Gospel of John....